ExxLiang193/FugueStat/README.md

 Using the sequence of *intervals* as the basis for fuzzy matching, it's now possible to account for interval contractions/dilations in subsequent subject statements.
 One can think also of this as "soft" matching.

+Another factor which contributes to the matching process is the *durations* of the notes themselves.
+While intervals may contribute to the majority of the accuracy provided by the matching algorithm, only note duration will be able to provide distinction between a subject statement and both a mere stream of supporting notes and transformations such as *augmentation* and *diminution*.
+Thus, *intervals* and *durations* must be combined together in an intuitive way which captures the expected matching behaviour.

 In the code and here, we will refer to a *voice* as a **note sequence** or **stream**.
 The subject is synonymously called the **pattern**.
 The *stream* is almost always longer than the *pattern*, and like its name suggests, the *stream* continuously provides a window (i.e. a buffer) for the *pattern* to iteratively match over the entire piece of music.
-Again, recall that the *intervals* are used, not the absolute pitches.
+Again, recall that the *intervals* and *durations* are used, not the absolute pitches.
 Let's refer to the length of the sequence of intervals for the stream and pattern to, respectively, be $S$ and $P$.
 Note, it should be apparent that, in code, voices are treated as separate entities as *note sequences* and are processed independently, even though notes do coincide between voices.

 ![stream-pattern matching](images/stream_pattern_matching.jpeg)

 There are two clear issues with what is shown above.
 Because note insertion/deletion is possible for the stream, a window size fixed to the length of the pattern is insufficient to capture all likely alterations.
 Thus, a reasonable assumption to make is that the number of matched notes in the stream is at most some factor $n$ times the size of the pattern sequence intervals $P$.
-A typical factor is $2$.
+A typical factor is $2$, but circumstances may require such factor to be slightly less than $2$.
 Another issue is that sequential step-by-step iteration of the pattern over the stream is far too inefficient and uses too many unnecessary comparisons when, visually, one can tell that various parts of the pattern are distinct.

 There are three levels to the entire algorithm.
 The lower-level algorithm does something analogous to fuzzy substring matching, the higher-level algorithm controls optimized window propagation, while the final wrapper on the higher-level algorithm uses weighted interval scheduling to select the best transformations to highlight.